 What Goes Into Producing Top Rwandan Coffees

 Rwanda has one of the most interesting East African coffee histories.
 It is a place where the production of high-quality coffee is inextricably linked to the rising spirit of a population after the tragic genocidal civil war of the 1990s.
-Known as the "Land of a Thousand Hills," many of them are cultivated in high-grown coffee between 1700 and 2000 meters.
-Rwanda coffee can be world class, with the clean bright flavors of the best Central America coffees, more balance than Kenyas, with attractive fruited sweetness, sometimes floral, with a tea-like finish.
+Known as the "Land of a Thousand Hills," many of them are cultivated in high-grown coffee areas between 1700 and 2000 meters.
+Rwanda coffee can be world class, with clean bright flavors that go beyond the best Central America coffees, more balance than Kenyas, attractive fruited sweetness, often spiced and sometimes floral, and uniquely tea-like in the finish.

 The government encouraged (actually, they mandated) high-volume, crudely-processed coffee production.
 Even with this low grade coffee production, coffee played a considerable role in the economic development of the country because it was one of the few cash crops.
 But with the collapse of world coffee prices at the international market level, the push to export low-grade arabica made less and less sense.
 Historically, Rwanda had been the 9th largest producer of arabica in Africa, with 500,000 small farms averaging less than 1 hectare each.
 Farms have usually not been measured in land area: being so small, they were measured in number of trees.
 The average is 165 trees per farmer, minuscule compared to other nations!
-The season in Rwanda harvest is generally March - July.
-Arrivals in the US have generally been June - September.
+The season in Rwanda harvest is generally March - July putting coffee in the US have closer to October - February.

 Rwanda coffee was traditionally processed by each small producer, and there was only one true wet-process coffee mill (called a washing station here) in the country.
 This home-processed coffee still accounts for the majority of production in the country, and is called "ordinary" or "semi-washed" coffee since most of it doesn't have complete fermentation to remove all the fruit mucilage from the parchment layer of coffee.
 It is estimated that 60 to 70% of current production goes into semi-washed blends.
 This type of processing isn't inherently bad, but when you mix it all together, well-processed batches with poorly-picked and processed ones result in the lowest common denominator for cup quality.
 As I ask producers, what happens when you mix a glass of clean spring water with a glass of muddy river water?
 Two bad glasses of water!